behnamasadi/cpp_tutorials/docs/algorithms.md

 }
 ```

-**Explanation:**
-1. We create two vectors: `numbers` with unsorted elements and `result` to hold the sorted elements.
-2. We use `std::partial_sort_copy` to copy the first 3 smallest elements from `numbers` to `result`.
-3. The original `numbers` vector remains unchanged.
-4. The `result` vector contains the 3 smallest elements in sorted order.

 **Key points:**
 * `std::partial_sort_copy` is efficient for finding a specific number of smallest or largest elements without sorting the entire input range.
 * The output range must be large enough to hold at least as many elements as the number of elements you want to copy.